Rules of water polo: Beginning of play

 In an all-deep water pool, the home team starts on the left side (looking across the pool from the scoring table).
 The teams change ends at halftime.
 In a pool with a shallow end, there is a toss of a coin to decide which team starts on which side.
 The teams change ends at the end of two quarters.

 At the start of each period and after every score, teams line up on their own goal line.
 The most common formation is for three players to go to each side of the goal, while the goalkeeper stays in the goal.
 If the ball is to be thrown into the pool's center, the sprinter will often start in the goal, while the goalkeeper begins either in the goal as well, or to one side of the goal.

 At the referee's whistle, both teams swim to midpoint of the field (known as the 'sprint' or the 'swim-off') as the referee drops the ball on to the water.
 Depending on the rules being played, this is either on the referee's side of the pool or in the center.
 In international competitions the ball is normally placed in the middle of the pool and is supported with a floating ring.
 The first team to recover the ball becomes the attacker until a goal is scored or the defenders recover the ball.

 Exceptionally, a foul may be given before either team reaches the ball.
 This usually occurs when a player uses the side to assist themselves gain a speed advantage (i.e. by pulling on the side to move faster).
 The non-offending team receives a free throw from the halfway line in such scenarios.

 The swim-off occurs only at the start of periods & after scores.
-Thus it will either occur 2, 4 or 6 times in a match, depending on whether the match is in halves, quarters or in quarters, and extends to extra time.
+There are 4 swim-offs in a game, as the game is divided into 4 quarters of 8-minutes each.

 The referee(s) should check the players' nails before the start of play (to prevent scratching).
 Goggles and jewelry are not normally allowed.